Probing the bulk plasmon continuum of layered materials through electron energy loss spectroscopy in a reflection geometry: Discussion

 Before comparing our results with existing data, we should acknowledge that the model presented in section \ref{section 1} --- the semi-infinite Fetter model (see Fig. \ref{figLattice}) --- contains several simplifying approximations.
-The planar conductivity $\sigma(\omega)$ \eqref{Drude conductivity} is characterized by a constant relaxation time $\tau$ up to --- and, in the $q>q^*$ regime, {\it beyond} --- the plasma frequency; further, this conductivity is necessarily in the long wavelength ($q\to0$) limit as it lacks any dispersion.
-Since $\sigma(\omega)$ is a property of the (identical) conducting planes within the system, the relevant scale setting the ``long wavelength limit" is the planar Fermi wavevector $k_F\sim O(1/l)$ where $l$ is the planar lattice spacing.
-The long wavelength limit where dispersion in $\sigma(\omega)$ can be reasonably neglected is then given by $q\ll k_F\sim O(1/l)$.
-If the inter-layer distance $a$ between conducting planes is sufficiently larger than the planar lattice spacing $l$ (i.e., $l\ll a$), then the dispersion of the surface loss function $g$ \eqref{loss decomposition} with $qa$ can be tuned while simultaneously in the planar long wavelength limit of $ql\ll1$.
-As for the insulating regions, we chose to model the dielectric layers by frequency-independent dielectric constants.
-Ideally, this only neglects phonon contributions at low energies so long as the band gap of the dielectric layers is sufficiently large compared to the bulk or surface plasmon energies under consideration.
+When describing the conducting planes, the planar conductivity $\sigma(\omega)$ \eqref{Drude conductivity} was characterized by a constant relaxation time $\tau$ up to --- or, in the $q>q^*$ regime, {\it beyond} --- the plasma frequency and we neglected dispersion with the planar wavevector $q$.
+The lack of dispersion means that we should restrict our analysis to the long wavelength limit, $ql\ll 1$, where $l$ is the planar lattice spacing.
+If the inter-layer distance between conducting planes, $a$, is sufficiently larger than the planar lattice spacing (i.e., $l\ll a$), then the surface loss function, $g$ of \eqref{loss decomposition}, can disperse with $qa$ while maintaining $ql\ll1$.
+Additionally, we chose to model the insulating layers by frequency-independent dielectric constants.
+So long as the band gap of the dielectric layers is sufficiently large compared to the bulk or surface plasmon energies under consideration, we are primarily neglecting the low-energy phonon contributions of these insulating regions.